abdulmuhaimint/github_actions_poc/README.md

 That's it :smile:, everytime there is an event that is specified in the workflow, for example a pull request to main branch, jobs specified in the workflow will run on a cloud vm.

-if any errors in the ci it will be reported on the pull request page or we can also setup a slack/email/discord etc notification to developer.
+if there are any errors in the ci, it will be reported on the pull request page or we can setup a slack/email/discord etc notification to developer.

 **Detailed explanation of workflow yml file**